 Infants with this disorder are normal at birth.
 The first symptoms, including dislocation of the lens of the eye causing severely decreased vision, usually begin after 3 years of age.
 Most children have skeletal abnormalities, including osteoporosis Osteoporosis Osteoporosis is a condition in which a decrease in the density of bones weakens the bones, making breaks (fractures) likely.
 Aging, estrogen deficiency, low vitamin D or calcium intake, and... read more .
 Children are usually thin with a curved spine, chest deformities, elongated limbs, and long, spiderlike fingers.
 Without early diagnosis and treatment, mental (psychiatric) and behavioral disorders and intellectual disability Intellectual Disability Intellectual disability is significantly below average intellectual functioning present from birth or early infancy, causing limitations in the ability to conduct normal activities of daily... read more are common.
-Homocystinuria makes the blood more likely to clot spontaneously, resulting in strokes Overview of Stroke A stroke occurs when an artery to the brain becomes blocked or ruptures, resulting in death of an area of brain tissue due to loss of its blood supply (cerebral infarction) and symptoms that... read more , high blood pressure High Blood Pressure High blood pressure (hypertension) is persistently high pressure in the arteries.
+Homocystinuria makes the blood more likely to clot spontaneously, resulting in strokes Overview of Stroke A stroke occurs when an artery to the brain becomes blocked or ruptures, resulting in death of an area of brain tissue due to loss of its blood supply (cerebral infarction).
+Symptoms occur suddenly... read more , high blood pressure High Blood Pressure High blood pressure (hypertension) is persistently high pressure in the arteries.
 Often no cause for high blood pressure can be identified, but sometimes it occurs as a result of an underlying... read more , and many other serious problems.

 Diagnosis of Homocystinuria

 Newborn screening test